Carinascincus

-Carinascincus is a genus of skinks (family Scincidae), commonly called snow skinks or cool-skinks and residing mainly in Tasmania or Victoria, Australia.
+Carinascincus is a genus of lizards, commonly called snow skinks or cool-skinks, in the subfamily Eugongylinae of the family Scincidae.
+Species in the genus Carinoscincus are native mainly to Tasmania or Victoria, Australia.
 Then recognised as the genus Niveoscincus, it was found to belong to a clade with the genera Carlia, Lampropholis and others of the Eugongylus group within Lygosominae.
 Cogger has rejected the use of the junior name Niveoscincus and recognizes the valid senior generic name Carinascincus for the group.
 For similar skinks see genera Pseudemoia, Lampropholis, and Bassiana.
 These skinks have adapted to the cooler weather of southern Australia and particularly Tasmania, hence the common names.